Michael Kozlowski: Boxing career in America

-January, 1999 (New York, USA) Michael Kozlowski arrived to America.
-At first, new boxing trainer Michael Kozlowski, wanted to build amateur champions in this country, and then start pro coaching career.
-It is much more difficult to develop a boxer from the beginning, from zero, than to take a ready boxer and turn him pro.
-He did what he wanted and made many Golden Gloves Champions and received Greatest George Washington mentoring Award[1] Michael Kozlowski trained former amateur stars: 2012 Olympic Champion Luke Campbell (boxer) (England) and 2012 European Champion Yegor Plevako(Ukraine), his students Jill Emery and Yuri Foreman who both later became professional world champions.
+Michael Kozlowski arrived in New York in January 1999.
+He initially wanted to train amateur boxers and then start a professional coaching career.
+He trained English boxer Luke Campbell and Ukrainian boxer Yegor Plevako; and his Jill Emery and Yuri Foreman who both later became professional world champions.

-Michael Kozlowski's students include Russia, Israel, Panama, Chile & USA National Champions.[2]
-And he continues to train a lot of athletes coming from all over the World to learn his Unique Boxing style.

 Yuri Foreman

-Michael Kozlowski and Yuri Foreman met in Israel.
-Yuri was 14 years old.
-Kozlowski noticed that Yuri was different from other kids, he has huge desire to work hard.
+Michael Kozlowski and Yuri Foreman met in Israel when Yuri was 14 years old.
 Trainer realized that he could make his into 2000 Olympics.
 Meanwhile, Yuri won Bronze medal at the Israeli Junior Olympic Championship and in 1998 men's Israeli National Championship.
 After the world championship in Argentina, boxing trainer Michael Kozlowski made the decision to continue his coaching career in the United States.

 In the summer of 1999, Yuri Foreman came to New York City and became a member of Michael Kozlowski's family, along with trainer's 11-year-old daughter Diana and 4-year-old daughter Valerie.

 Kozlowski start training his student at Legendary Gleason's Gym.
 In 2001 Yuri won NY Golden Gloves and 2000, 2001 became Bronze medalist at the USA National Golden Gloves.

 After Golden Gloves trainer and boxer decided to turn Professional.
 In 2002 Foreman won by TKO in first round in his pro debut.

 In 2009 Yuri Foreman became WBA World Champion.